AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 - Messages cannot be retrieved in real time.
 For example, at 9 a.m., you can retrieve messages that are sent or received at 8 a.m.
 - The default storage time of historical messages differs by plan version.
 For details, see [package details](./agora_chat_plan?platform=RESTful).

-For each App Key, the call frequency limit of this method is 100 per second.
+For each App Key, the call frequency limit of this method is 10 per minute.

 ### HTTP request